 Kathy Cooperman is President and Founder of KC Leadership Consulting, LLC.
 She specializes in Leadership Development through executive coaching, consulting and facilitation.
 Her passion is helping organizations accelerate excellence in their leaders—engaging everyone to work together to achieve the business strategy while applying the core principals of Positive Psychology.

-A good company culture can be the difference between recruiting and keeping the best healthcare professionals and a constant recruiting struggle.
+Good company culture can be the difference between recruiting and keeping the best healthcare professionals and a constant recruiting struggle.
 This infographic guide outlines the 10…

 As competition to fill physician vacancies escalates, the leaders of healthcare systems, hospitals, and clinics feel a growing sense of urgency to “just find the docs” to fill…